 Head TEFL Coordinator: €100

-There are only Head Coordinators in Family Camp and is a coordinator, usually a returnee, selected by the Ast.
+There are only Head Coordinators in TECS Camp Puerto and is a coordinator, usually a returnee, selected by the Ast.
 Director of Language Camps.
 The bonus is ONLY for doing responsibilities very well as judged by Camp Director and it is not guaranteed.
+The bonus is for a Head coordinator who worked 6/8 weeks in TECS Camp Puerto.

-This will involve coming a week earlier than other coordinators, arrival: 11th June, and involve getting everything ready for the management training week.
+This will involve coming a week earlier than other coordinators, arrival: 13/14th June, and involve getting everything ready for the management training week.
 Often this position is filled by all year round TECS staff.
-This bonus is only given to non-year round TECS staff as year round ones receive payment for this week already.
+This bonus is only given to non-year round TECS staff, who would be paid from the beginning of the management training.

 Other Conditions + Notes: